Photographer: Hansueli Krapf

 Rhine Falls Facts

-- Further, this truly marvelous wonder has its fair share of concerns, however.
-That’s because the sheer power of this geological marvel often makes it a potential source of hydroelectric power for surrounding regions.
+- That’s because the sheer power of this geological marvel often makes it a potential source of hydroelectric energy for surrounding regions.
 Thankfully, the continued public pressure to preserve the beautiful waterfall has thus far prevailed.

-- Finally, the awesome Rhine Falls presently remains one of the most popular tourist sites in the entirety of Europe.
-This phenomenal fact represents one of the reasons hydroelectricity has been ruled out.
-Additionally, the historic and picturesque presence of Worth Castle nearby also augments the site’s beauty.
+- In a pleasantly ironic twist, this phenomenal fact represents one of the reasons hydroelectricity has been ruled out.
+Coincidentally, the historic and picturesque presence of Worth Castle in its immediate vicinity also augments the site’s beauty.

 Related Articles